 Which Directions Are the Stripes Printed on Fabric?

+The majority of stripes are printed to run parallel to the lengthwise grain of the fabric.
+But you will encounter stripes that run across the fabric's crosswise grain, from selvage to selvage.
 Others, like the right-hand swatch illustrated on this page, are printed at a 45-degree angle to the two straight grains.

 - Compare cutting instructions to your striped fabric.
 How will the pieces look if cut as directed?